-If last year focused on natural texture and no-fuss hairstyles, 2021 is gearing up to be all that and then some.
+If last year focused on embracing natural texture and no-fuss hairstyles for obvious reasons (movie nights on the couch were quite the Friday night highlight!), 2022 is gearing up to be all that and a little something extra.
 Ringing in a new year calls for fresh starts of all kinds, making it the perfect time for new hair trends to guide us straight to the salon.

 Here are the trendy haircuts you'll be seeing everywhere this year.

 You can add so much more texture to naturally fine hair using layers, layers, and more layers—focusing midway down the hair to the ends ensures you don't lose too much volume.